ec209/re-team-manual/source/documentation/automate-on-call-interruptible.md

 ### Deleting AWS Accounts no longer required

-If the account points to the "aws-root-accounts" email address, then GDS staff who have access to the safe and membership of the 'aws-root-accounts' google group can remove the account.
+If the account uses the `aws-root-accounts@digital.cabinet-office.gov.uk` email address, then GDS staff who have access to the safe and membership of the `aws-root-accounts` google group can remove the account.

 If it uses a different email address, the account can only be removed by someone with access to that email address.